 AoT applications close on Thursday 30 January 2020.

-Applicants for the 2020 MTI scheme must submit an Assessment of Training form by Saturday 30 November 2019.
+Applicants for the 2020 MTI scheme must provide an AoT approval letter as part of their MTI application.

 There are 2 routes in which post registration training is assessed to confirm eligibility to enter into the Part 3 MRCOG exam: